DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 Find a method to replace the n's in `firstlast` with asterisks.

 In summary, we have a function when we see something like `function(object)`.
-And we have a method when we see `object.method`.

-** ?? more about methods and functions ?? **
+And we have a method when we see `object.method` or `object.method()`.
+This is typically more a difference in syntax -- how we write it -- than substance.
+Many methods are also functions, and vice versa.
+If you're not sure which to use, try both and see what happens.

 ## Python 2 and 3